 - report your work hours to Rovas - the application enabling participation in NEO,

-- Rovas will create and immediately pay you 10 Chrons () for every reported hour,
+- Rovas will create and reserve for you 10 Chrons () for every reported hour,

-- make your product available either for fixed price or a voluntarily chosen amount,
+- make your product available either for a fixed price or a voluntarily chosen amount,

 - if purchased, the buyer pays for the product to Rovas,

 - Rovas will grant you the reputation reward - a number of Merits (), equal to the amount paid,

 - Rovas destroys the Chrons paid for the purchase,